Ethanlloyd21/Password-Generator/README.md

 This application generates a random password based on user-selected criteria.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by a JavaScript code.

  * NAVBAR includes an image photo of the creator, a refresh button and link of the code from Github.
- * The page is responsive
+ * The page is responsive destops, tablets and phones.

 ![](sample.PNG)